swiss-ai-center/a-guide-to-mlops/docs/the-guide/introduction/index.md

 - A [GitHub](https://github.com/) or a [GitLab](https://gitlab.com/) account
 - A [Google Cloud](https://console.cloud.google.com/) account
-    - Google Cloud might need a credit card
+    - You will need a credit card.
+Note that Google Cloud offers a free trial of $300 credits valid for 90 days for new accounts.
 - An IDE
     - We recommend to use [Visual Studio Code](https://code.visualstudio.com/) to follow this guide.